dkapesa/AI-Verification-Copilot/README.md

 ## Learning from Feedback Evaluation Harness

-This extension adds a lightweight evaluation harness for testing how fraud review policies perform when decisions receive synthetic outcome feedback.
+This extension adds a lightweight learning-from-feedback evaluation harness for testing how fraud review policies perform when decisions receive synthetic outcome feedback.

-The harness treats each synthetic verification case as an environment state, each review decision as an action, and downstream case outcome as a reward signal.
-It compares deterministic rules, an AI-review policy interface with deterministic offline fallback, and a feedback-adjusted policy using metrics such as accuracy, average reward, false approve rate, false reject rate, escalation rate, and decision distribution.
+The harness treats each synthetic verification case as an environment state, each review decision as an action, and the downstream case outcome as a reward signal.
+It compares deterministic rules, an AI-review policy interface with deterministic offline fallback, and a feedback-adjusted threshold policy using measurable decision-quality metrics.

-The feedback-adjusted policy is intentionally simple: it starts from deterministic thresholds and updates approval/rejection thresholds after observing reward feedback.
-This shows early learning-from-feedback thinking while keeping the implementation deterministic, inspectable, and testable.
+This phase extends the project beyond a single AI review workflow into a more serious applied AI systems artifact.
+It introduces evaluation design, policy comparison, feedback-loop awareness, reproducible experiments, reward scoring, and documented limitations.

 This is **not** intended to be a frontier reinforcement learning system.
-It is a small, reproducible experiment showing how decision workflows can be evaluated, stress-tested, and adjusted from outcome feedback over time.
+The dataset is synthetic, the feedback-adjusted policy is intentionally simple, and the purpose is to show how decision workflows can be evaluated, stress-tested, and adjusted from outcome feedback over time.

 Current harness components include: